 Transforming the Understanding and Predictability of Space Weather

-Mark your calendars!
-The 3rd CGS Workshop will be held at JHU/APL and virtually during the week of November 14-18, 2022.
+The 3rd CGS Workshop was held at JHU/APL and virtually on November 14-15, 2022.
+The workshop agenda is available here.
+Zoom recordings and slides have been posted and linked from the agenda webpage.
 The details of the previous two workshops, including recorded presentations, can be found on the CGS "News and Event" page.
-The preliminary agenda of the workshop is now available here.

 Dr. Dong Lin's paper on dawnside SAPS has been selected by AGU Advances Editor-in-Chief for highlight.
 Less than 2% of all publications are featured this way according to the AGU Journals Director.
 Congratulations, Dong!